Best Smart Indoor Bike Trainer For Triathlon 2019

 When training for a triathlon, the specific training style and training equipment used can make the difference between being ready for a race and not finishing a race.
 The cycling portion of a triathlon is the largest portion of the entire race and a smart bike can be just the tool to ensure you make the best time during it.
 So read on for our guide on the best smart indoor bike trainer’s!

 A smart bike trainer is the evolution of a regular bike trainer.
 Just like your typical bike trainer, the smart trainer version connects to the back wheel of a bicycle and allows you to pedal and train indoors.
-Unlike with the older version, with the smart bike trainer you have the option of setting and controlling the resistance with apps like Zwift, TrainerRoad, The Sufferfest.
+Unlike with the older version, with the smart bike trainer, you have the option of setting and controlling the resistance with apps like Zwift, TrainerRoad, The Sufferfest.
 Rouvy, and FulGaz.
 A smart trainer connects to these apps via Bluetooth and ANT+, a cycling standard wireless frequency.
 With this connection, the training can be visually interactive and the speeds and distances pedaled can be tracked.
-The combination of a smart bike trainer and one of the apps create an intense indoor workout or riding session that can be used for regular exercising and training for a triathlon.
+The combination of a smart bike trainer and one of the apps creates an intense indoor workout or riding session that can be used for regular exercising and training for a triathlon.
 There are two types of smart bike trainers.
 The ones that require the back wheel of the bike to stay on and the others that do not use the back wheel at all.

 A smart trainer is quite easy to use.
-The only prerequisites to using the product are a cycling app, a computer or computer like device, and WIFI.
+The only prerequisites to using the product are a cycling app, a computer or computer-like device, and WIFI.
 After mounting your bike on the smart trainer, simply open the app of your choosing for a virtual biking road or course.
 You can use a smartphone, tablet, or computer for this app, so you will need a WIFI connection.
 Connect the bike trainer to your device via Bluetooth or ANT+ dongle and start pedaling.
 You can use a smart bike trainer without the app, however, with the app the resistance is controlled, and you can variate the speeds and force with which you pedal as needed like when going up a hill, facing headwinds, or drafts.
-Some types of trainers have built in levels of resistance, but it is not changing like with the use of an app.
-With the app you could also select a particular course and set a level of resistance or wattage, so that you can train on that level and get better times each try.
+Some types of trainers have built-in levels of resistance, but it is not changing like with the use of an app.
+With the app you could also select a particular course and set a level of resistance or wattage so that you can train on that level and get better times each try.
 Once you conquer that resistance you can increase it and train on a higher level.

 Without going outdoors, you can still get the type of training or workout you need.
 This is the main benefit because you will not have to skip a training session if it’s raining or too windy outside.
 You can gain the endurance needed by being able to repeat the same course and tracking your numbers.
 There is no need to pace yourself on a smart bike.
 You can give it your all each time and get the strength needed to shorten down your times and increase your speeds each ride.
 Being that you are already home, there is no stress about something happening like you getting too tired or the bike breaking and preventing you from making it back home.
 Some apps allow you to ride with friends or race with friends, an additional benefit.
 A smart bike trainer measures power as it comes with a built-in power meter, so although it might be a virtual course you are riding, the power output numbers are very real.

 Most smart trainers work with all types of bikes from mountain bikes to road bikes.
 The apps that set and control the resistance are compatible with most smart trainers, some are even compatible with indoor bikes.
 That means that choosing one truly depends on which features of the smart trainer are more important to each buyer.
-Things to look for and compare when choosing a smart trainer are size since they come in different sizes.
+Things to look for and compare when choosing a smart trainer are sizes since they come in different sizes.
 Some will better fit your space than others.
 Portability is another factor to keep in mind, although most smart trainers are easy to move if that is needed.
 Weight can be a factor that matters to some more than others in their smart trainer.
-You will also want to select between a back wheel on or back wheel off smart trainer version.
+You will also want to select between a back wheel on or back wheel off the smart trainer version.
 This piece of equipment also comes in different colors and some include the ANT+ USB dongle while others do not.
-There are some trainers that come with built in levels of resistance so if you might be looking more for a work out tool than a training tool, this factor might make a difference in choosing the best smart bike trainer for you.
+There are some trainers that come with built-in levels of resistance so if you might be looking more for a workout tool than a training tool, this factor might make a difference in choosing the best smart bike trainer for you.

 Even if your aim is not to join a triathlon, a smart trainer is a great and convenient exercising tool.
 Regardless of what the weather is like outside, from sunny to snowy, you can enjoy a bike ride with all the inclines and declines that mark a good workout.
 You can track your process and expand on it since the smart trainer and all technology of compatible cycling apps allow you to do that.
 It can be a great way to start a challenging exercise routine right in the comfort of your home.